Canyon Crest freshman outlasts teammate for tennis title

 “Obviously, I’m disappointed, but Katie played well,” said Huang, who reached the quarterfinals a year ago.
 “I was happy that I was able to come back at least.
 Last week I just wasn’t there mentally.”

-Upon advancing to the final, Codd had to cancel plans last weekend to play in the
+Upon advancing to the final, Codd had to cancel plans last weekend to play in the Sugar Bowl Tennis Classic, an elite juniors event in New Orleans.

 “It’s OK, though.
 It was worth it,” said Codd, a steady baseline player.
 “This week, I was just trying to do the best I could.
 I never imagined that I could win it all.”